Reviewed By:

 ✔︎ Treatment information etc.

-Skin excoriations from scratching refers to lesions on the surface of the skin, following recurrent picking or scratching of one's skin
+Skin excoriations from scratching refers to breaks in the skin from recurrent picking or scratching of one's skin.

 Seek professional care if you experience any of the following symptoms